offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Mass Spectrometry\/Theoretical Spectrum)_TOPIC/`

-**WHAT**: Given a peptide, its...
+**WHAT**: Generate the theoretical spectrum for some peptide.
+A peptide's...

- * theoretical spectrum is a list of all of its subpeptide masses.
+ * experimental spectrum is a list of potential subpeptide masses derived from the output of a mass spectrometer (spectrum_MS).
- * experimental spectrum is a list of possible subpeptide masses derived from a mass spectrometry experiment (spectrum_MS).
+ * theoretical spectrum is a list of all subpeptide masses (including 0 and the full peptide's mass).

-The theoretical spectrum is what the experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.
+The theoretical spectrum is what the experimental spectrum would be in a perfect world:

+ * only a single possible mass for each mass-to-charge ratio.
+ * no missing masses.
+ * no faulty masses.
+ * no noise.

 For example, linear peptide NQY has the theoretical spectrum [0, 114, 128, 163, 242, 291, 405] ...

 ```python
 mass = {